yentsun/kojo/README.md

 Logger
 ------

-Kojo uses [loglevel] logger for 'smart' logging from subscribers and modules.
+Kojo uses a custom mechanism for 'smart' logging from subscribers and services.
 'Smart' means that if you log from method `user.register`, log entries will include "user.register":
 ```js